19. Juni 2026 Johannes Wolters

 Like Shakespeare said: „ Let slip the dogs of war“ – the atrocities of war that are inevitable.

-Hisko Hulsing: Yeah, great.
+Hisko Hulsing: Yes, indeed.
 And I think most wars end up in anarchy.
 And when people are in an anarchistic state, the worst things happen because they want to survive and they just become beasts.
-That is kind of the film in a very simplistic way.
+That is describing the film in a simplistic way.
 I mean, there is a lot of other things.
 But I have to be careful not to explain the film too much, because there is a lot of layers in there that I want people to find out for themselves.

 For me, it was like, you show us a side of ourselves, of the human condition, that we avoid to look at, that we are all able to go to war very easily.
 And we do not want to face the music, so to speak.
 We all have that in us and it needs to be tamed.
 It needs to be educated.
 It needs to be, simply, it needs to be avoided.

 Hisko Hulsing: That’s true.
 Absolutely, I agree.
-But my producers, they are trying to promote the film as an anti-war film.
-And I think that is too simplistic.
+But promoting the film as an anti-war film would be too simplistic.
 I think that Ukraine has the right to defend themselves to Russia.
 They should defend themselves, in my opinion.
 Yeah.
-But this is quite different from the motives of countries like Russia, who have no real reason to invade that country.
+But that is quite different from the motives of countries like Russia, who have no real reason to invade that country, other than reviving their old Russian empire.
 That is a different kind of motivation.
-So, I am supporting the Ukrainians – but the film is about the way people are being sort of drawn into this way of thinking that this is heroic or good for their mother.
-For the glory and all those things that are so fucking horrible about war.
+So, I am supporting the Ukrainians.
+The film is really about the way people are being sort of drawn into a way of thinking that leads them to believe that they have to invade other countries, that are being seen as inferior, in glory of their fatherland.
 And I think, I mean, I don’t know your age, I’m 54.
 I’ve been very lucky of having lived without any war in my life, you know.

 Yeah, me too.